thegridelectric/gridworks-scada/packages/README.md

 ## Publishing

-To publish a new version admin to PyPI:
+To publish a new version to PyPI:
-1. Update the version field in the [admin pyproject.toml], either using the [uv version] command, for example:
+1. Update the version field in the subproject pyproject.toml, either by using the [uv version] command:
    ```shell
    cd packages/gridworks-admin
    uv version --bump patch